MgaLawin/hello-world/README.md

 # hello-world
 Practice project

-I was born in Seattle, WA, USA, and other than my mission, have only lived in the western side of Washington state.
+I was born in Washington state, and other than my mission, have only lived in the western side of Washington state.
 While in Washington, I have lived in only 5 different cities.
-I currently live in Puyallup, WA.

 I served my mission in the Cabanatuan Philippines Mission from January 1993 until January 1995.
 I served in four incredible areas: